 There's one in Ratchada that is accessible by MRT and one in Srinakarin, about 30 minutes in taxi from the city center.

-The latest is most impressive, with old building and cars and is twice as big as the one in Ratchada.
+The latest is most impressive, with old buildings and cars and is twice as big as the one in Ratchada.

-And if you want more, here's a list of Night Markets in Bangkok :
+And if you want more, here's a list of the best Night Markets in Bangkok.